| |

 medications from treated wastewater.
 Levels of some

-medications are virtually unchanged after treatment, meaning
+medications are virtually unchanged after treatment,

-land application (biosolids).
-Evidence is mounting that
+discharges or land application (biosolids).
+Evidence is

-indicates that medications in our waterways are affecting
+mounting that indicates that medications in our

-aquatic organisms.
+waterways are affecting aquatic organisms.

 To make disposing of these medications easy and